jpmenb1/mt5763_a1/README.md

 # mt5763_a1
 This project is an analysis of chemical composition of cannabis plants in different soil types.

-Its aim was to answe three questions:
+Its aim was to answer three questions:

 -Do the data indicate differences in the elemental composition of the cannabis leaves grown in different soil types?